bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 | Prop | Description
 | ---- | -----------
 | `limit` | Limit the maximum numbr of buttons (including ellipsis if present, but not first/prev/next/last)
+| `total-rows` | The totl number of records in your data
+| `per-page` | The maximum number of data records per page
 | `first-text` | The "goto first page" button text (html supported)
 | `prev-text` | The "goto previous page" button text (html supported)
 | `next-text` | The "goto next page" button text (html supported)
 | `last-text` | The "goto last page" button text (html supported)
-| `ellipsis-text` | the `...` spacer text (html supported)
+| `ellipsis-text` | the `...` indicator text (html supported)
 | `hide-ellipsis` | never show ellipsis indicators
 | `hide-goto-end-buttons` | never display goto first/last buttons

+Ellipsis inidcator(s) will only be ever shown at the front and/or end of the page number buttons.
+For `limit` values less than or equal to `4`, the ellipsis indicator(s) will never be shown for practial display reasons.

+`b-pagination` provides various `xxx-label` attributes which are used for `aria-label` attributes on the various elements within the component, to help assistive technology users

 ### Small screen support (`xs`)
-One smaller screens, some of the page buttons will be hidden to ensure pagination fits on a single line.
+On smaller screens (i.e. mobile), some of the pagination buttons will be hidden to minimize the potntial of the pagination interface wraping onto multiple lines:

 - The ellipsis indicators will be hidden on screens `xs` and smaller.
 - Page number buttons will be limitted to a maximum of 3 visible on `xs` screens and smaller.